-The game is mainly a first person shooter (3rd person with katana or smoke activated) introducing mild cyberpunk elements to the gameplay.
+Shadowrun is mainly a first-person shooter (3rd person when using a katana, or with smoke activated) introducing mild cyberpunk elements to the gameplay.
 The game takes place in Brazil in the year 2031: before the events that shaped the Shadowrun universe.
 The player is assigned one of two factions to play as: The megacorp RNA Global, or the resistance group known as The Lineage.
 Playable races are Human, Elf, Troll, and Dwarf.
 Each race has their own unique racial traits.
-Shadowrun has online multiplayer for up to 16 players on nine maps (with three smaller versions for 8 players), system link and solo play against bots is also available.
+The game offers online multiplayer for up to 16 players on nine maps (with three smaller versions for 8 players), system link and solo play against bots is also available.
 There are six training missions that cover basic to intermediate gameplay as well as training for dwarves, elves and trolls.
 The online component is divided between Public Matches and Private Matches.
 A Public Match is essentially streamlined matchmaking, the player has few options to choose games, map preferences and player size being the only two options.
 Shadowrun uses Microsoft's Trueskill ranking system to match players in Public Matches, there is no consistent stat-tracking or leaderboards, but the in-game stats are very comprehensive and detailed.
 Private Matches are private games set up by players, players set up a game lobby, set the map, a few game options and can choose teams and race(obviously).
 Private Matches can only be accessed by invite or joining through a players gamercard in the Xbox guide.
 Note: Achievements can only be earned in a game with at least 4 players on each team in either Public or Private Matches, online or LAN.
 Shadowrun does not support any split-screen play.
-Shadowrun can be played on Xbox 360 and Windows Vista and supports cross-platform online and system link play.

 - Elves are the fastest race, but also the weakest.
 They are slowed substantially by heavy weapons and will quickly be killed from sustained fire.
 However, their speed compensates for this, as well as their ability to heal when not taking damage, after a few seconds and if they have essence available.
 Elves have the second greatest amount of essence.
 They are best suited for hit and run tactics, and players that are magic heavy.
 Elves are arguably the best rezzers because of their high essence count and ability to get in and out of areas quickly.
 Elves can swoop in, get the rez and get out of the fight, opposed to dwarves who usually have to stay and fight.
 Elf ninja is popular but only effective if played conservatively and intelligently.
 Always go for the bleed out because elves do very weak melee damage.
 Wired Reflexes is not suggested because it severely decreases your essence pool, teleport, smoke and gust are more suited for elves.
 Elves are the best artifact runners due to their speed.